DemoMacro/apisix-sdk/docs/en/control-api.md

 ### Health Check

-Monitor the overall health status of APISIX with enhanced response handling.
+Monitor the overall health status of APISIX with response handling.

 ```typescript
 // Basic health check with improved error handling